Aged Care Assets and Equipment Management

 Hardcat works very closely with retirement villages and aged care homes to help achieve compliance and governance.
-Our many years of experience has taught us the real challenge lies not in using a software solution, but rather ingraining sound asset maintenance and management practices.
+Our many years of experience have taught us that the real challenge lies not in choosing a software solution but rather in ingraining sound asset maintenance and management practices.

 Asset managers need to be exceptionally meticulous and devoted since any challenges in compliance and maintenance could potentially lead to loss of licence to operate.
-It is important to track PPE usage and portable/shared medical equipment as a vital part of workplace safety.
-By tracking PPE and shared equipment more efficiently and effectively, it’s possible to maintain safety and compliance goals while reducing resources spent managing your PPE program.
+It is important to track assets and equipment as vital for not only workplace safety, but by tracking shared equipment more efficiently and effectively, it’s possible to maintain safety and compliance goals while reducing resources spent managing your program.

 Companies of all sizes are subject to scrutiny, either via government agencies, regulatory boards and/or investors.
 So, accountability and transparency are key.
 The fact for aged care is that non-compliance and a lack of maintenance records could lead to problem assets and non-compliance, which could lead to injury or death of their guests, jeopardising the entire organisation.

-- Should allow for flexibility to scale up efficiently as the business grows
+- Ability to scale up efficiently as your service grows

-- Should be responsive to changes in business conditions, technological developments and asset acquisitions or divestments
+- Responsive to changes in business conditions, technological developments and asset acquisitions or divestments

-- Should include a way to track the physical location, performance and value of an organisation’s assets
+- Include a way to track the physical location, utilisation, performance and value of an organisation’s assets

 Properly maintaining your assets is important, but “asset management” is different, and extends your options.
 It’s the difference between deciding whether to own a building or rent one, or whether to fix a vehicle or trade it in for a new one.
 In short, asset management refers to the decision’s managers make about where and how to invest company money.